siliciium/Powershell_Public/mDNS/README.md

 **USAGE**
 - mDNS must be enable on Windows (enabled by default)
-- Configure variable `$interface` with your own network inerface name.
+- Configure variable `$interface` with your own network interface name.
   You can get all your interfaces with `PS> Get-NetAdapter`

 *Note :